cmcmicrosystems/BARVINN/README.md

 ## Documentation:

 BARVINN documentation is available in [docs/](https://github.com/hossein1387/BARVINN/tree/master/docs) folder.
-However, you can follow this url for an online version of documentation hosted on readthedocs.
+However, you can follow https://barvinn.readthedocs.io/ for an online version of documentation hosted on readthedocs.
 This url will ocassionally gets updated.
 You can build the lates docs using the following:

     cd docs